 - If you have engaged in CPT, the I-20(s) with CPT authorization will serve as evidence.
 If you know longer have the I-20s, you will need to write a letter which includes the dates and academic level for which you were authorized and whether the CPT authorization was part-time or full-time.

-Once you have compiled and completed all of the appropriate forms, bring them to the Davis International Center for review.
+Once you have compiled and completed all of the appropriate forms, please follow the instructions in #16 to submit your application to our office.

 - 18. What if my OPT EAD Card is Lost or Stolen and I need to apply for the replacement card?

 IMPORTANT: Notify your International Student Advisor about any lost or stolen cards immediately.